seanreed1111/sql-recipes/recipes.md

 +----------+
 |   50 |
 +----------+
 COUNT(*) with no WHERE clause is very quick for MyISAM tables.
 However, for BDB or InnoDB tables, you may want to avoid it because the statement requires a full table scan, which can be slow for large tables.
-If an approximate row count is all you require, a workaround that avoids a full scan for those storage engines is to extract the TABLE_ROWS value from the INFORMATION_SCHEMA database: mysql> SELECT TABLE_ROWS FROM INFORMATION_SCHEMA.TABLES -> WHERE TABLE_SCHEMA = 'cookbook' AND TABLE_NAME = 'states';
+If an approximate row count is all you require, a workaround that avoids a full scan for those storage engines is to extract the TABLE_ROWS value FROM the INFORMATION_SCHEMA database: mysql> SELECT TABLE_ROWS FROM INFORMATION_SCHEMA.TABLES -> WHERE TABLE_SCHEMA = 'cookbook' AND TABLE_NAME = 'states';
 +------------+